aldrshan/ds_standard_battery/README.md

 # ds_standard_battery
 This repo is an attempt at building a standard battey for data science and machine learnig.
+Using various tools and a user friendly frontend go from ground truth statement to end analysis.
 To accomplish this the five overarching steps are:
 Collect
 Clean
 Explore
 Model building
 Model Deployment

 For collecting data consider starting with Kafka or similar for a data stream and a DB for data storage as you will likely outgrow CSV's and spreadsheets for data collection.